Park Peres is a municipal park in Holon. This park has many attractions (including museums and boat sailing) and events.

-First time I visited Park Peres (official site) was about two years ago.
-We attended children musical at Holon Toto Arena.
+The first time I visited Park Peres was about two years ago.
+We attended a children’s musical at Holon Toto Arena.
 On that occasion, I did not have time to explore.
-But recently we celebrated my Dad’s birthday.
-And as I was looking for a restaurant, I stumbled upon an Italian Restaurant called SILO.
+But recently, we celebrated my Dad’s birthday.
+And as I was looking for a restaurant, I stumbled upon an Italian Restaurant called Silo.
 It had many good online reviews, and I decided to book it.
-The reason I am mentioning SILO is its location.
-SILO is located in this compound.
+The reason I am mentioning Silo is due to its location.
+Silo is located in this compound.
 We visited it on a Saturday, and after lunch, we walked for a while in the park.
-And the photos in today’s post are the result of that visit.
-Let’s begin!
+And the photos in this post are the result of that visit.

-In and around the park there is a variety of attractions both for kids and adults.
-Here are few of them:
+In and around the park, there are various attractions for kids and adults.
+Here are a few of them: